">

 If you have bar or table service experience, the resort hotels and cafes throughout Australia are often looking for casual staff.

-What are you like on the phone?
+what are you like on the phone?
 Canvassing skills are always needed, if you do not mind talking on the phone, call centres will take you on and they pay OK.
 Look them up in the "Yellows" -

 Guys and Girls with Skills

 Work for trades people seems to be always readily available, and computer technicians and electricians can pull work reasonably easily.
-Hey, if you are over 30 and wish to work you will have a better chance with your visa application if you have a trade, do not be affaid to ask, the word is if you are a bit over age and you ask nicely you could be OK.
+Hey, if you are over 30 and wish to work you will have a better chance with your visa application if you have a trade, do not be afraid to ask, the word is if you are a bit over age and you ask nicely you could be OK.

-Now how fit are you?
-Can you wind-surf, ride a surfboard, bungee jump.
-Have you been a surf-lifesaver, what about the snow sports?
 The resorts around Australia are often looking for instructors or people who are able to protect others from injury.
-Australia has some of the largest properties in the world and are these are always looking for people to work as Jillaroos or Jackaroos.
-Can you ride a horse?
+Australia has some of the HOMESTEADS largest properties in the world and these are often looking for people to work as Jillaroos or Jackaroos.
+Can you ride a HORSE?
 There are a number of rodeos happening as well as travelling shows; all looking for workers.

 In many cases if you ask there will be work.